 AGM or Annual General Meeting means the annual General Meeting of the Company required to be held by the Company in each calendar year under the Corporations Act.
 Appointed Director means a Director appointed under clause 14.10.

+Appointed Director means a Director appointed under clause 14.10.

-14.10Board means the board of Directors as elected or appointed from time to time.
+Board means the board of Directors as elected or appointed from time to time.

-Chairperson or Chair means the Elected Director elected as the chair of the Company under clause 14.4, and who may also be referred to as the President.16.7(a)
+Chair means the person elected as the chair of the Company under clause 16.7(a).

 Club means a group of people who have formed an incorporated body whose objects mainly relate to the playing of the game of Polocrosse.

-Committee means a committee established by the Directors under clause14.3 20.
+Committee means a committee established by the Directors under clauses 14.3 and/or 20.

-Company means Polocrosse Australia Limited (ACN 657 299 664)
+Company means Polocrosse Australia Limited (ACN 657 299 664).

 Company Secretary means a person appointed as a company secretary of the Company by the Directors under clause 19.